-- 1. The Financial Statements and notes, as set out on pages 30 to 65 are in accordance with the Corporations Act 2001 and: - a) comply with Accounting Standards, which, as stated in accounting policy Note 1 to the financial statements, constitutes compliance with International Financial Reporting Standards (IFRS); and - b) give a true and fair view of the financial position as at 30 June 2019 and of the performance for the year ended on that date of the company. - 2. the Directors have each declared that: - a) the financial records of TML for the financial year have been properly maintained in accordance with s 286 of the Corporations Act 2001; - b) the financial statements and notes for the financial year comply with the Accounting Standards; and - c) the financial statements and notes for the financial year give a true and fair view; - 3.
+- 1. The Financial Statements and notes, as set out on pages 32 to 68 are in accordance with the Corporations Act 2001 and: - a) comply with Accounting Standards, which, as stated in accounting policy Note 1 to the financial statements, constitutes compliance with International Financial Reporting Standards (IFRS); and - b) give a true and fair view of the financial position as at 31 December 2019 and of the performance for the period ended on that date of the company. - 2. the Directors have each declared that: - a) the financial records of TML for the financial period have been properly maintained in accordance with s 286 of the Corporations Act 2001; - b) the financial statements and notes for the financial period comply with the Accounting Standards; and - c) the financial statements and notes for the financial period give a true and fair view; - 3.
 In the directors' opinion, there are reasonable grounds to believe that TML will be able to pay its debts as and when they become due and payable.